calnet-oss/bidms-docker-samba/README.md

 the directory exists.

-If you plan on running the image on hosts separate from the machine you're running the 'buildImage.sh` script on then you'll probably want to let `buildImage.sh` initialize a directory and then copy the `HOST_SAMBA_DIRECTORY` to all the machines that you will be running the image on.
+If you plan on running the image on hosts separate from the machine you're running the `buildImage.sh` script on then you'll probably want to let `buildImage.sh` initialize a directory and then copy the `HOST_SAMBA_DIRECTORY` to all the machines that you will be running the image on.
 When copying, be careful about preserving file permissions.